What Are ROMs And Emulators?

 - Masking Tape, Gorilla Tape, or Foam Tape

 Software components needed:

-RetroPie is the top-layer OS that activates EmulationStation when you boot the device (the bottom-layer OS is a software called Raspbian).
-It’s the program that powers the emulators and processes the ROMs.
-This first step creates the RetroPie boot sector on the microSD drive-by “flashing” it with the downloaded RetroPie image file, using a program called Win32DiskImg with Windows operating system or using a program called RPi-sd card builder v1.2 with a Mac OS.
+RetroPie is the top-layer operating system that activates EmulationStation when you boot the device (the bottom-layer OS is a software called Raspbian).
+It’s the program that powers emulators and processes ROMs.
+This first step creates the RetroPie boot sector on the microSD drive by “flashing” it with the downloaded RetroPie image file, using a program called Win32DiskImg for Windows operating system or using a program called RPi-sd card builder v1.2 with a Mac OS.
 For Linux operating systems, the command “dd” can be used to flash an SD card.

-First, make sure that your microSD card is formatted with the FAT/FAT 32 file system.
+First, ensure that your microSD card is formatted with the FAT/FAT 32 file system.
 Insert the card into your computer.
 If you’re using Windows, click on the drive icon and select Format or Quick Format.
 Choose the FAT/FAT 32 file system.
 If you’re using Mac OS, launch Disk Utility and then choose Erase for the microSD card.
 Make sure FAT is the file format.
-If you’re using Linux, follow the instructions for your distribution that details how to format a storage media.
+If you’re using Linux, follow the instructions for your distribution to format a storage media.

-Go to http://www.retropie.org.uk and download the latest version of RetroPie (version 4.2 as of this writing).
+Go to https://www.retropie.org.uk and download the latest version of RetroPie (version 4.2 as of this writing).
 The file format should be *.img.gz.
 If you’re using Windows, unzip the archived file with the extension *.img using 7zip (or another preferred program of your choice).
-Once you have extracted the file, use either of the programs below to flash the microSD card or software of your choice:
+Once you have extracted the file, use any of the programs below to flash the microSD card (or use a software of your choice):